Perspectives and Prospects on Transformer Architecture for Cross-Modal Tasks with Language and Vision: Prospects

 As shown in Sec~\ref{sec:4}, transformer architecture has been shown to be effective not only in language, but also in vision, even when no convolutional neural networks are involved.
 From such results, we speculate that a cross-modal model solely based on transformer architecture, in which both language and vision representations are acquired solely through transformer without convolution and recurrent neural networks, is imminent.
-Such possibility is important because the resulting integrity in terms of architecture is likely to lead to a development of hardware optimized for transformer architecture, as recent works claim transformers' superiority over CNNs in terms of computational efficiency.
-In fact, \cite{dosovitskiy2020image} shows that ViT is up to 4 times more memory-efficient than ResNets.
+Such possibility is important because the resulting architectural integrity is likely to lead to a development of hardware optimized for transformer architecture, as recent works claim transformers' superiority over CNNs in terms of computational efficiency.
+For example, (\cite{dosovitskiy2020image}) shows that ViT is up to 4 times more memory-efficient than ResNets.
 If such memory efficiency is coupled with distillation models, the cost-performance issues described above will be further alleviated to a substantial extent, and architectural transitions in much wider parts of deep learning are likely to follow.
-In fact, ViLT (\cite{kim2021vilt}) has recently been proposed, and demonstrated that convolution-free model based on transformer for both modalities can accomplish comparable or better performances, while being up to 60 times faster.
+In fact, ViLT (\cite{kim2021vilt}) and UniT (\cite{DBLP:journals/corr/abs-2102-10772}) have been proposed to demonstrate that convolution-free model based on transformer for both modalities can accomplish comparable or better performances, while being up to 60 times faster.
+VATT (\cite{DBLP:journals/corr/abs-2104-11178}) goes a step further to include raw video and audio on top of text, with convolution-free transformer model.
 It will also be of our interest to see how the pre-training objectives evolve with the emergence of transformer-exclusive models.
-We expect more cross-modal models based on transformer architecture for both modalities to follow in near future, and predict that they are likely to play an important role in the transition of deep learning described above.
+We expect more cross-modal models based on transformer architecture for both modalities to follow in near future, and predict that they are likely to play an important role in the transition of deep learning as described above.